alextaujenis/jquery-nav-menu/README.md

-# Overview
+# jQuery Nav Menu v1.0.0-alpha.1
-jQuery Nav Menu tracks menu state by applying an .active class to selected items while revealing inline content.
+This plugin tracks menu state by applying an .active class to selected items while revealing inline content.

 # Development
 Install NPM from npmjs.com, then CD to this directory and install plugins via: